MariaPapadopoulou/LACRIMALit-Ontology-of-Crisis/README.md

 # LACRIMALit-online

-LACRIMALit Ontology for Crisis by <b> Maria Papadopoulou and Christophe Roche </b>
-Université Savoie-Mont Blanc - <b> Ontology for Digital Humanities http://o4dh.com/ </b>

-<b> LICENCE: Attribution 4.0 International (CC BY 4.0) https://creativecommons.org/licenses/by/4.0/ 2022

-The ontology was build for the <b> LACRIMALit </b> Project

 <b> LACRIMALit: Leaders and Crisis Management in Ancient Greek Literature </b>  (2022-2025)

-<b> Funded by </b> the Hellenic Foundation for Research and Innovation (H.F.R.I)

 <b> Principal Investigator </b>: <b> Melina Tamiolaki </b>, Dept. of Philology UoC